maximsnoep/bevy-axes-gizmo/README.md

 ## Summary

-Bevy Axes Gizmo is a plugin for the [Bevy](https://bevyengine.org) game engine that provides a simple gizmo for visualizing the three coordinate axes of the scene, synchronized with the orientation of the main camera.
+Bevy Axes Gizmo is a plugin for the [Bevy](https://bevyengine.org) engine that provides a simple gizmo for visualizing the three coordinate axes of the scene, synchronized with the orientation of the main camera.

 ## How to use